 Many civilizations left their mark in Palermo, which is one of the main reasons to visit this city and have a better understanding of the history of Sicily.
 Phoenicians, Greeks, Romans, Arabs, Normans, Bourbons…a great variety of cultures made Palermo their home as it was located in a strategic territory of the island.

 Unfortunately, it also became known for corruption in the last century, especially for the Mafia or “Cosa Nostra.”

 In spite of the bad reputation that exists in Palermo in terms of order, cleanliness and security, the historical and cultural variety, as well as the infinite markets and the narrow alleys and streets, make the city as one of the most remarkable places on the island and a recommendable place for the start of our tour.

 If you want to plan your visit to Palermo further, you can find our guide to Palermo here.

 Cefalù is one of the most visited places in Sicily.
 Despite being a small fishing village, the blue water of the Tyrrhenian Sea draws thousands of tourists every year, especially during the hot summer months.

 It is called the Norman citadel, and since 2015, it is considered by UNESCO as part of the Arab-Norman route of Sicily.

 Here you can find our guide to Cefalù.

 The Riserva Naturale Orientata dello Zingaro was the first natural reserve established in Sicily.

-In this natural reserve, you will find mountains that form cliffs over the sea, small bays with paradisiacal beaches, and endemic wildlife that you will not find anywhere else on the island.
+In this natural reserve, you will find mountains and steep vertical cliffs over the sea, small bays with paradisiacal beaches, and endemic wildlife that you will not find anywhere else on the island.